oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Redirects SHOULD NOT be used.
 If they are inevitable only HTTP Header redirects are allowed.

-> Reasoning: Clients, as e.g. `curl`, do not follow any other kind of redirects.
+> Reasoning: Clients should not parse the payload for navigation and some, as e.g. `curl`, do not follow any other kind of redirects.

 ### 6.1.7 Requirement 7: security.txt